The Power of Equations and Custom Metrics

 Return vs Drawdown

-Compute Using Historical Data
+Compute a New Metric from Historical Data

-The metric “ROIC vs. 3 Year Average” is showing how ROIC is faring relative to the last 3 years.
+We are going to use history to create new metric.
+We will look at ROIC and use its history to compute the average over the last 3 years.
+The custom metric “ROIC vs. 3 Year Average” is showing how ROIC is faring relative to the last 3 years.

 ROIC vs 3 Year Average